Cincinesh/tue/README.md

   [dot](docs/functions/math/dot.md) product, or
   [cross](docs/functions/math/cross.md) product) would be horribly inefficient with SIMD intrinsics.
 Instead, SIMD instructions should be used to perform the same logic on multiple vectors in parallel.
-Tuesday makes this easy to do.
+Tuesday is designed for this use case.
 For example, `vec3<float32x4> v` could be thought of as 4 parallel 3D vectors (4 x-values, followed by 4 y-values, and finally 4 z-values).
   Something like `math::dot(v)` would then compute a single `float32x4` containing the dot products of those 4 parallel vectors without any inefficient component shuffling.
+See
+  [this answer](http://stackoverflow.com/a/11620369/1195206) to a naive question I asked on Stack Overflow a few years back.

 Status
 ------